The Sunshine Coast: A complete guide

 Hastings Street is full of restaurants, bars, and boutique shopping

-But all of this means that Noosa gets very busy (the terrible traffic is notorious) and tend to be more expensive than other parts of the coast.
+But all of this means that Noosa gets very busy (the terrible traffic is notorious) and tends to be more expensive than other parts of the coast.
 However, avoid central Noosa Heads and it gets much more relaxed.

 I have a whole story about the best things to do in Noosa, which includes a thrill boat ride and the stunning Noosa Everglades – a real natural wonder but not that well known by visitors.